0xPolygonMiden/miden-base/docs/index.md

 #### Public accounts

 Polygon Miden supports public smart contracts like Ethereum.
-The code and state of those accounts is visible to the network and anyone can execute transactions against them.
+The code and state of those accounts are visible to the network and anyone can execute transactions against them.

 #### Public notes

 As with public accounts, public notes are also supported.
 That means, the Miden operator publicly stores note data.
 Note consumption is not private.

 #### Local transaction execution

 The Miden client allows for local transaction execution and proving.
 The Miden operator verifies the proof and, if valid, updates the state DBs with the new data.

 #### Simple smart contracts

 Currently, there are three different smart contracts available.
 A basic wallet smart contract that sends and receives assets, and fungible and non-fungible faucets to mint and burn assets.

 All accounts are written in [MASM](https://0xpolygonmiden.github.io/miden-vm/user_docs/assembly/main.html).